AlexFW16/app_project/README.md

 - [ ] (We could also add the option to save inputs and have a history -> Lot of work, for now only the last used snapshot)

 - ~~Make 2 colour schemes, one for decrypting and one for encrypting~~
--

 #### Firebase Realtime Database
 - We use the Firebase Authentification Service to provide user accounts
-- The last input is stored on the firebase realtime database
+- The last snapshot of a user is stored on the firebase realtime database (a snapshot contains key, message and output of all ciphers)
+- When the user logs in again, his/her snapshot gets restored and he/she can continue working where he/she left

 ### How is MVC implemented?
-- All the encryption/decryption process is done fully in the backend
+- The encryption/decryption process is fully separated from the frontend
 - The cipher fragments simply call encrypt/decrypt with the corresponding cipher and input
 - Furthermore, there is a simple DataModel created, that allows to easily store snapshots that can be saved.
   A snapshot consists of all the users in/output which is stored in the Prefs File locally and online if the